 Cyber Risk Is The Newest Addition

-While business leaders are well adjusted to managing risks in the physical realm, cyber risk is a whole new world.
-While we are still starting to see more data supporting cyber risk, the lack of historical data cannot keep organizations from adding those digital risks into the mix.
-However, this lack of historical data on cybersecurity risk combined with a more significant lack of understanding of cybersecurity, in general, has left many organizations’ approach to cyber risk siloed within IT.
+While business leaders are well adjusted to managing risk events in the physical world, cyber risk quantification is a whole new world.
+While we are still starting to see more data supporting cyber risk, that cannot keep organizations from adding those digital risks into the mix.
+However, the lack of historical data on cyber risk and risk descriptions combined with a more significant lack of understanding of cybersecurity, in general, has left many organizations’ project management approaches to cyber risk siloed within IT.

-What organizations are challenged with now, is to embrace cyber risk quantification and embed it into their cyber risk appetite model (and overall risk appetite) or face the same fates as Equifax or Wells Fargo.
+What organizations are challenged with now, is to embrace cyber risk quantification and embed it into their risk registers or face the same negative impact as Equifax or Wells Fargo.

 Rolling Cyber Risk Into Your Risk Appetite Statement Enhances Risk Quantification